nih-cfde/use-case-library-build/library/USERSTORY-75.md

 ---
-input: a COPDGene cohort and i2b2/tranSMART and variable list
+input: A COPDGene cohort and i2b2/tranSMART and variable list
-output: generate a statistical analysis by variable
+output: Generate a statistical analysis by variable
-task: do statistical analysis based upon a variable
+task: Do statistical analysis based upon a variable
 tags:
 - COPDGene
 - statistical analysis